hashgraph/hedera-smart-contracts/tools/analysis/precompile-contract-functions-analyzer/README.md

 Top 50 contracts with the most transactions against them with at least 1 precompile call within a transaction:

+- Total transactions against contracts with at least 1 precompile function call: 3 441 338

 | Contract ID | Transactions count |
 |-------------|--------------------|
 | 0.0.3045981 | 930 270            |